Lizabeth Belli, MA

 What Grounds Me

 My approach is shaped by mindfulness, nature, and a deep respect for ancestry and community.
-I practice Vipassana meditation and often find calm near the ocean or while tending to my plants.
-I also find meaning through food — the way it connects us to our culture, people, and moments of shared care.
-I believe healing happens through connection — with ourselves, others, and the world around us.
+I practice Vipassana meditation and find calm near the ocean or while tending to my plants.
+Food also connects me to culture, people, and shared care.

 -